sysobjadm(8) 맨 페이지 - 윈디하나의 솔라나라

 [ unmount alternate root image on /mnt ]

-It is possible to import path_to_inst into sysobj directly.
-The
+It is possible to bootstrap a known-good path_to_inst file into kdev‐

-path_to_inst file can be a known good copy restored from a backup or an
+data/sysobj.
+The known-good path_to_inst file might be restored from a

 [ restore or otherwise fix /etc/devices/path_to_inst ]